iosipratama/iosipratama/about.md

 Hey, I’m Iosi, currently living in Surabaya, Indonesia, and working at Tappz.
-Thanks for stopping by.
+Thanks for stopping by :).

 Here’s what I’m into: